-Music is an integrative part of the curriculum at Rush Common.
-All children in KS1 have 1 hour of music teaching a week and all reception children and KS2 have a 30-minute lesson.
-Music lessons are cross-curricular, allowing children to learn music skills which link to their class topic.
+Music is an integral part of the curriculum at Rush Common.
+Weekly music lessons, delivered by a music specialist, allow the children to be creative, developing performance and composition skills and an appreciation of different types of music from different centuries.
 We have access to a wide range of musical instruments, including “bucket drums” and tuned percussion.
 All the children also learn the recorder within their class lessons.

 We believe music plays an important part of children’s development and actively encourage participation in other musical events.
 There are numerous opportunities for children to perform, from school productions to individual instrumental performances in assemblies.
 Various year groups take part with other schools at musical events organized by the Oxfordshire County Music Service, including the Christmas Big Sing at Oxford Town Hall.
 We have a thriving school orchestra and choir, who perform in assemblies, the summer concert and at various events at Christmas time, including the Christmas Bazaar.
 The choir and orchestra enjoy performing a wide range of music from Disney’s “Under the Sea” to the theme from Star Wars.